SeturamanKumar/SeturamanKumar/README.md

 - Static site hosted on CloudFront
 - Contact form sends emails using serverless Lambda function

-**Mini PCs Homelab**
+**Mini PCs Homelab (Planning)**
 Arch Linux, K3s, KVM, Docker
-- Running self-hosted services on multiple mini PCs (32GB RAM total)
+- Planning to run a self-hosted services on multiple mini PCs (32GB RAM total)
-- Using K3s for container orchestration and KVM for VM-based virtualization
+- Will use K3s for container orchestration and KVM for VM-based virtualization

 ### 🛠️ Tech Stack